canmom/canmom.github.io/fiction/lighthouse.md

 But at last, there came a day...

 It was a gloomy day.
-The sky was like slate, and in the difference, there was a haze of rain obscuring the horizon.
+The sky was like slate, and in the distance, there was a haze of rain obscuring the horizon.
 In the morning, a sunbeam would pierce this firmament here or there, but as the day wore on, the clouds grew thicker, the waves more fierce.

 It was for days like this that the lighthouse was built.
 In the dead of night, a ship could so easily founder on those sharp rocks, and release its crew to Leviathan's hand.
 If not for the lighthouse and its keeper, many sailors would surely have met their end...